cloudspace/rubberband_flamethrower/README.md

 By default it will insert 5000 documents starting with document ID 1 into an Elastic Search index named "twitter" of type "tweet" into a server node located at http://localhost:9200.

 You can configure what is inserted by passing additional parameters.
-There are 5 parameters accepted by the `flamethrower fire` command, all of which have a default value if left blank.
-Here are the parameters in order with their default values: (how_many=5000, starting_id=1, server_url="http://localhost:9200", index="twitter", type="tweet")
+The parameters accepted by the `flamethrower fire` command all have a default value if left blank.
+Here are the parameters in order with their default values: (how_many=500, starting_id=1, server_url="http://localhost:9200", index="twitter", type="tweet")

-To Insert 10,000 instead of 5,000:
+To Insert 10,000 instead of 500:

 	flamethrower fire 10000